dlatk/dlatk/doc/source/tutorials/tut_convokit.rst

     Wordcloud created at: gender_wordclouds_tagcloud_wordclouds/gender__f_pos.B_0.164-0.507_wc.png
     Wordcloud created at: gender_wordclouds_tagcloud_wordclouds/gender__f_neg.B_0.167-0.470_wc.png

+From the above output we see that we are correlating 561 features across 1073 observations (speakers).
 The names of the files show use the full range of coefficient values, e.g. 0.164 to 0.507 for the words in the positive wordcloud.
 Wordclouds are shown below:

 .. |gender_ck_1pos| image:: ../../_static/gender_ck_1pos.png
 .. |gender_ck_1neg| image:: ../../_static/gender_ck_1neg.png